rage/programming-23/data/part-4/3-lists.md

 - You will know what lists are in Python
 - You will be able access a specified item within a list
-- You will know how to add items to a list, and to remove them
+- You will know how to add items to a list, and how to remove them
 - You will be familiar with built-in list functions and methods

 </text-box>

-Thus far in our programs we have stored data with variables, each bit of data usually having their own named variable.
-This obviously has its limitations, as it can get cumbersome to define separate variables for everything when there is a lot of data to handle.
+Thus far in our programs we have stored data with variables, each bit of data usually having its own named variable.
+This obviously has some limitations, as it can get cumbersome to define separate variables for everything when there is a lot of data to handle.

 A Python _list_ is a collection of values which is accessed via a single variable name.
 The contents of the list are written within square brackets.
 The values contained in the list are called _items_, or sometimes _elements_.